anoopkcn/mplstyle/README.md

 ```
 Where `academic` is a `plotreset` style(you can write your own or modify `academic` defaults) where latex font and settings are preloaded.

-This will apply the `academic` template to any plot you make with matplotlib.
+This will apply the `academic` style to any plot you make with matplotlib, this style in particular relies on latex fonts and settings for the plots.
+You can also create your own style templates and use them in the same way.

-Example:
+Example using the `reset` style template:
 ```python
 import matplotlib.pyplot as plt import numpy as np